 For you to celebrate Burns Supper in style and toast the great Scottish Bard, why not choose from our range of Scottish Thistle glassware.

 The Balmoral Thistle design is one of our customer's favourite Scottish Thistle designs.
-The beautifully embroidered items include table runners, table cloths, jewellery rolls, jewellery purses, pocket tissue covers, spectacles cases and towels.
-All make lovely gifts for the Hogmanay celebrations.
+The beautifully embroidered items include table runners, doilies, bib and coaster sets, jewellery rolls, jewellery purses, pill box purses, pocket tissue covers, spectacles cases and towels.
+All make lovely gifts for the Burns Night celebrations.

 Winged Heart design and create handpainted stained glass gifts in the Scottish borders.
 They are the leading company in the UK for handpainted stained glass gifts.
 Their range of designs are available in paperweights, photoframes, mirrors, crystal window pendants, static window clings, window roundels and panels.
 The Scottish Thistle window roundel, Scottish Flowers static window cling and Scottish Thistles and Flowers paperweight are shown below.